-\paragraph{Randomized Conditional Independence Test.} The RCIT method is implemented using the default hyperparameter settings specified in \citet{strobl2019approximate}.
-Specifically, we use the default approximation method (Lindsay–Pilla–Basak method) for the null distribution.
-The number of random Fourier features is set to $100$ for the conditioning set, and $5$ for the non-conditioning sets.
+\mypara{Randomized Conditional Independence Test} {The RCIT method of \citet{strobl2019approximate} is implemented with its default hyperparameters: the Lindsay--Pilla--Basak approximation for the null distribution, with $100$ random Fourier features for the conditioning set and $5$ for the non-conditioning sets.}

-\paragraph{Regression Methods for CIT.} In our implementation of CIT approaches, we utilize several standard regression techniques. \Cref{tab : CIT regression method} below provides an overview of the key methods and their corresponding hyperparameter settings.